Step 3: Selecting an Authentic Need

 Humanities, Science, Math

-Students design and implement an urban garden to provide fresh produce, combat food deserts, and improve nutrition.
-Includes connections with local community gardens or guest speakers.
+Students design and implement gardens to provide fresh produce, combat food deserts, and promote sustainable local food systems.

 Science, Humanities, Math